culturesofknowledge/emdates/README.md

 ## Feedback and Comments

-We are keen to get your feedback and comments on EM Dates.
+We are keen to get your feedback on EM Dates.
 Please get in touch by contacting Arno Bosse (Digital Project Manager, [Cultures of Knowledge][12]) by email [arno.bosse@history.ox.ac.uk][13] via [@kintopp][14] on Twitter or by creating a new GitHub issue in the repository with your comment/question.

 ## Team